Stephanie Beacham: Business ventures

+In popular culture

+In 1987, synth-pop group Act released an extended version of their song "Snobbery and Decay", entitled "Snobbery & Decay (Extended, For Stephanie Beacham)".

 Personal life

 Beacham is partially deaf, having been born with no hearing in her right ear and 80% hearing in her left ear.
 She has said that this was partially caused by her mother having chicken pox while she was pregnant with her.

-She married actor John McEnery in 1973; she became pregnant shortly after the wedding but suffered a miscarriage when she was three months pregnant.
+She married actor John McEnery in 1973, having met while both performing with the Everyman Theatre.
+Beacham became pregnant shortly after the wedding but had a bad fall on stage during a rehearsal and suffered a miscarriage when she was three months pregnant.
 She revealed in an interview her stillborn son was cremated.
 Beacham and McEnery divorced in 1979.
-They have two daughters, Phoebe (b.
-1974) and Chloe (b.
-1977).
+They have two daughters.

 She dated Marlon Brando after starring with him in The Nightcomers (1971) and later had relationships with Eric Clapton and Imran Khan in the 1980s, then a cricketer, later a politician who became Prime Minister of Pakistan.
-Beacham is currently in a relationship with doctor Bernie Greenwood; the couple became engaged in 2013.
+Beacham is in a relationship with Bernie Greenwood; the couple became engaged in 2013.

 Beacham splits her time between homes in London, Malibu, Morocco and Spain.

 Beacham was successfully treated for skin cancer in 2009.
-She had a recurrence of the disease in 2011 but has again recovered.
+She had a recurrence of the disease in 2011 but again recovered.

-In March 2016, Beacham told The Sunday Telegraph that she had been raped when she had been an up-and-coming actress, in her twenties.
+In March 2016, Beacham told The Sunday Telegraph that she had been raped when she had been an up-and-coming actress in her twenties.

-On 25 September 2022, Beacham was confronted by a crowbar-wielding burglar inside her London home who threatened and taunted her, raising the crowbar in a striking motion, forcing Beacham to hide in another room while he raided her home, stealing jewellery as well as Beacham's mobile phone, purse, bank cards, keys and chequebook before fleeing the property.
-Beacham described the incident as "terrifying", leaving her "having real fears for her life".
-The police who attended the scene described Beacham as "profoundly shaken" during the aftermath of the incident.
-Although Beacham was not required to attend the hearing at Southwark Crown Court in February 2023, it was revealed through her victim impact statement that she "no longer feels safe in her own home" and suffered from panic attacks and nightmares following the incident which left her struggling to learn her lines for acting work.
-The offender, who had sixty-four previous convictions, was jailed for a total of ten years and five months.
+On 25 September 2022, Beacham was confronted by a burglar inside her London home who threatened her with a crowbar and stole items including her mobile phone, purse and jewellery before fleeing the property.
+The offender, who had sixty-four previous convictions, was subsequently sentenced to ten years and five months in prison.